GovReady/govready-q/deployment/rhel/README.md

     git clone git@github.com:GovReady/govready-q.git
     cd govready-q

+    # Install required software.
+(You probably need to jump out of being the govready-q user for this line, then come back.)
+    sudo yum install graphviz

     # Install prerequisites for cryptography package per https://cryptography.io/en/latest/installation/.
 (You probably need to jump out of being the govready-q user for this line, then come back.)
     sudo yum install gcc libffi-devel python34-devel openssl-devel